Luke23-45/Colorfull-Ball-with-Particle-Effect-Animation/README.md

 - **`Makefile`**:  Contains the build configurations for compiling the `colorfull_ball.cc` file into an executable.
 It should handle compiling with SDL2 and creating the executable.

-- **`src/include/` and `src/lib/`**: While this simple project might not explicitly separate headers and libraries into these folders in this basic example, the structure is prepared for future 확장.
-In a more complex project, SDL2 headers would typically be found in `src/include/` or system include paths, and SDL2 libraries would be linked from `src/lib/` or system library paths as configured in the `Makefile`.

 ## Demo Video
 Check out the project demo video on YouTube: [https://www.youtube.com/watch?v=McOcbGHyAWA](https://www.youtube.com/watch?v=McOcbGHyAWA)